 Before someone decides to buy your product or service, it is crucial to make them feel like they know you.
 To help customers make their minds up, a marketing rule to follow is to ensure that you hear your message at least 7 times.
 Retargeting builds visibility for your brand by letting you reach a target group who have already expressed interest in your products.

-When Should You Use Retargeting Campaigns?
+When Should You Do The Campaigns?

 Retargeting is a long term marketing strategy best used for businesses that already have a following.
 Retargeting ads would be good for you if there are at least 100 monthly visitors to your website.